 The Recovery Implementation Task Force (RITF) is an advisory board to the Division of Mental Health and Substance Abuse Services (DMHSAS).
 The role of the RITF is to ensure Wisconsin's mental health and substance use disorder services promote recovery, hope, dignity, and empowerment throughout the lifespan.
-Members include people with lived experience of a mental illness and/or substance use disorder and advocates for people with these concerns.
+Members include individuals with lived experience of a mental illness and/or substance use disorder and advocates for individuals with these concerns.

 Mental health and substance abuse consumers of all ages and cultures in Wisconsin are thriving under the principles of recovery in all aspects of life.
 Mental health and substance abuse services throughout the state incorporate recovery focused principles such that all consumers can move into recovery.

 To transform Wisconsin mental health and substance abuse services to embody recovery, hope, dignity and empowerment throughout the lifespan, in partnership with the Department of Health Services, Division of Mental Health and Substance Abuse Services, and Bureau of Prevention Treatment and Recovery.